foxdonut/meiosis/helpers/setup/README.md

 out-of-the-box.
 You can also use another stream library; see [Using another stream library](#other_stream_library), below.

-### Combine

-For convience, the `combine` function is provided to `Actions`, i.e. `({ update, combine })`.
-You can use `combine([patches])` in actions to combine multiple patches into one, thus reducing the number of updates, state changes, and view refreshes.

-Acceptors must return a single patch, but you can also return an array of patches in which case it will automatically be `combine`d into one.

 ### Patchinko Setup

 To use [Patchinko](https://github.com/barneycarroll/patchinko):